signalfx/gdi-specification/specification/integration_context.md

 configuration SHOULD be named `CISCO_CTX_ENABLED`.
 The default value MUST be `false` or equivalent language-specific non-truthy value.

+**User note**: If you opt into using this feature, the name of your deployment environment and service will be exposed externally in headers.
+If you have made a terrible mistake by putting sensitive or secret information in these fields, you should not use this feature.

 ## Incoming State

 When `cisco.ctx.enabled` configuration is `true`, Splunk implementations MUST